Selcuk05/turkish_2ndhand_automobile/README.md

-# Turkish 2nd Hand Automobile Data Scrapers
+# Turkish Second Hand Automobile Data Scraping and Classification

-This is a project aiming to scrape data from prominent Turkish 2nd hand automobile sale websites.
+This is a project aiming to scrape from prominent Turkish second hand automobile sale websites to utilize the data for training a image classifier and a pricing predictor.

 ## Scrapers
 1. arabam.com (`python src/scrape_arabam.py`)